daisugiland/daisugi/STYLE_GUIDE.md

       }
     }
     ```
+### Contextualization

-8.  `Contextualization`: Do not contextualize the naming of the provided arguments to the methods.
+  * Do not contextualize the naming of the provided arguments to the methods.

     ❌  Bad

     ```javascript
     function findProgramById(id) {